Doing-it-All with Bounded Work and Communication: Algorithm Design

 \begin{lemma} If $w_i$ is the amount of work accrued by the core processors during a calm main epoch~$\cE_i$, then the total work accrued during~$\cE_i$ is~$\cO(w_i)$. \end{lemma}

-\begin{proof} No core processor halts in epoch~$\cE_i$, as this is possible only in the course of executing \texttt{Closing}, by the pseudocode in Figures~\ref{fig:procedure-main} and~\ref{fig:procedure-closing}.
-Therefore graph $H_i$ stays intact throughout epoch~$\cE_i$.
+\begin{proof} No processor that is core in epoch~$\cE_i$ crashes in~$\cE_i$, as $H_i$ is determined by $G_i$, which consists of the nodes that do not crash by the end of~$\cE_i$.
+No processor that is core in epoch~$\cE_i$ halts in~$\cE_i$, by the pseudocode in Figure~\ref{fig:procedure-main}.
+Therefore, every node in graph $H_i$ performs work throughout the whole epoch~$\cE_i$.